 Staples tend to be used only for small, light (and cheap) journals, such as pocket notebooks.
 Be aware that stapled journals have a shorter lifespan than others.

-Journals come in all kinds of sizes.
+Blank notebooks come in all kinds of sizes.
 Go back to thinking about what you’ll be using your journal for, and how.
 If you want to carry your journal with you at all times, an A4 (letter size) is probably not a good bet, but an A7 (roughly 3” x 4”) would be too small for an art journal.

 Most bloggers agree that it's best to start with an A5--the half letter size, which is roughly 5.5” x 8.5”.
 Big enough to do art in but small enough to be portable, it’s an ideal size.
-And then pack that gorgeous new A5 book with all the features that work best for you: be it a hard or softcover; stitched or spiral binding; blank pages or ruled/dotted/gridded; and the best paper weight for your purposes.
+And then pack that gorgeous new A5 book with all the features that work best for you: be it a hard or softcover; real or vegan leather, stitched or spiral binding; blank pages or ruled/dotted/gridded; and the best paper weight for your purposes.